Axect/Peroxide/peroxide-num/README.md

 - `Float`: Define own floating point type (`f32` and `f64` are implemented as default).
 - `Numeric`: A comprehensive trait that encompasses all of the above along with standard arithmetic operations.

-## Example: Defining a Simple Numeric Type
+## Example 1: Defining a Simple Numeric Type

 Below is an example of how you can define your own simple numeric type that implements the `Numeric` trait.